csc301-winter-2021/team-project-10-ontario-parks/deliverable-2/frontend/README.md

 - Install Node.js on your local machine.
 - Run `npm install` in the project folder.
-- Run `npm start` in terminal.
-If this does not bring up a new page in your browser, or you do not see a QR code in your terminal, instead run `expo start`.
+- Run `expo start` in terminal.
+This will bring up a new page in your browser, and a QR code in your terminal.

  ## Deployment and Github Workflow